devhartley/Gangsir_MC_LuaPrograms/README.md

 ***-Gangsir's base info getter***

 This is an OpenComputers port of my old base manager for Computercraft.
-This program scans and manages a reactor, a power bank of some sort, (Mekanism, Ender IO) and a tank.
+This program scans and manages a reactor, a power bank of some sort, (Mekanism, Ender IO, Thermal Expansion) and a tank.
 (Mekanism portable tanks, drums, or Ender IO tanks) This is my most frequently updated program.
 This program can be used with my tablet client, found at my [Github](https://github.com/NoahNMorton/MinecraftLuaPrograms).
 Both this and my table client use port `21481`.

-***-GUI Program launcher***
+***-Geometry GUI***

 This is a program meant for tablets that creates a gui that can be used to run 3 smaller programs for calculating geometry.
 The programs are distance, midpoint, and volume, and are included in the program.
 To use, ensure you have the gui library made by `sirdabalot` for opencomputers in the /lib folder.
 His gui program is called [SOCGUIF](https://raw.githubusercontent.com/sirdabalot/OCGUIFramework/master/SOCGUIF.lua).
 Place this library in the /lib folder of the computer.
-The library should be called `GUI.lua`.
+The library should be called `SOCGUIF.lua`, and can be retrieved with the command `wget https://raw.githubusercontent.com/sirdabalot/OCGUIFramework/master/SOCGUIF.lua /lib/SOCGUIF.lua`, if you have an internet card.

 ***-OpenComputers Big reactor controller***